I-am-PUID-0/DMB_Docs/docs/faq/zurg.md

 To mitigate this:
 - If you're using **Plex**, this is commonly caused by automatic scans that trigger repeatedly.
+- Alternatively, you may also need to impose a transactions (requests) per second limit with rclone.

-See the [Plex FAQ](../faq/plex.md/#️-recommended-library-settings) for more Plex-specific recommendations and details.
+See the [Plex FAQ](../faq/plex.md/#-recommended-library-settings) for more Plex-specific recommendations and details.
+See the [rclone FAQ](../faq/rclone.md#i-think-i-might-be-rate-limited-by-the-debrid-service---seeing-423-errors) for more rclone-specific recommendations and details.

 ---